-In the case of existing personnel, the names of individuals will have to be noted in the application and within the Budget Sheet and their respective CVs need to be submitted.
+In the case of existing personnel, the names of the individuals will have to be noted in the application and with the Budget sheet and their respective CVs need to be submitted.

 Completed time sheets are to be retained for all personnel (including students), as proof of the number of hours spent on the project.
 Documentation of the utilisation of the employees' internally funded, research quota for other research activities is to be retained since this evidence may be required by the auditors.